coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-02-remove-element-from-arraylist.md

 ```

-Now, we will create an arraylist of the above employee objects and try to remove them from the arraylist using `remove(Object o)`.
+Now, we will create an ArrayList of the above employee objects and try to remove them from the arraylist using `remove(Object o)`.

 ```java
 import java.util.ArrayList;